Skip to main content

 • Production requires server TLS cert/key.

-TLS for clients (scheduler/gateway dialing Safety Kernel):
+TLS for clients (scheduler and gateway dialing the Safety Kernel):

 • SAFETY_KERNEL_TLS_CA